WoodmenLife: Mergers

-Over the years a number of smaller fraternal organizations have been absorbed into WoodmenLife, including the United Order of the Golden Cross (a temperance movement association founded by J.H.
-Morgan) in 1962, the benefits operation of the Order of Railroad Telegraphers in 1962, and the New England Order of Protection in 1969.
+Over the years a number of smaller fraternal organizations have been absorbed into WoodmenLife, including the United Order of the Golden Cross (a temperance movement association founded by J. H. Morgan) in 1962, the benefits operation of the Order of Railroad Telegraphers in 1962, and the New England Order of Protection in 1969.

 The Woodmen of the World had a female auxiliary called the Woodmen Circles from the early 1890s.
 Its local units were called local "Groves" and they were governed by a "Supreme Forest", subject to the Sovereign Camp of the Woodmen of the World.
 The Circle eventually reached 130,000 members, but it was absorbed by the Woodmen in 1965.

 During the Woodmen Circle convention of 1897, delegates from nine western states declared their intention to leave the national organization.
 They formed a new organization called the "Pacific Circle, Women of Woodcraft".
 It changed its name to the Neighbors of Woodcraft in 1917, but it merged with the Woodmen of the World in July 2001.

-The first Boys of Woodcraft unit was founded in Jacksonville, Florida in 1903, by J.M.
+The first Boys of Woodcraft unit was founded in Jacksonville, Florida, in 1903, by J.M.
 Taylor.
 In 1979, the Boys of Woodcraft Sportsmen's Clubs and the Girls of Woodcraft merged into the Woodmen Rangers and Rangerettes.
 This youth affiliate had 115,471 members in 1979.

 In the current constitution youth affiliates are called Youth Chapters which are affiliated to adult Chapters.

 Buildings

-The organization used to own a 19-story tower at 14th and Farnam Streets which was the tallest building between Chicago and the West Coast at the time of its dedication in 1912.
+The organization used to own a 19-story tower at 14th and Farnam streets in Omaha, Nebraska, which was the tallest building between Chicago and the West Coast at the time of its dedication in 1912.
 WOW built its current 30-story Woodmen Tower in 1969.
 It was Nebraska's tallest building until the completion of the 45-story First National Bank Tower in 2002.

 The original WOW building was demolished in 1977.